Beyond Gradient and Priors in Privacy Attacks: Leveraging Pooler Layer Inputs of Language Models in Federated Learning: Methodology

-Following \citet{balunovic2022lamp}, we divide our entire text retrieval process into three phases: Initialization, Optimization, and Token Swap.
-In the initialization and token swap stages, we aim to leverage certain metrics to identify optimal starting or intermediary points for the subsequent optimization phase.
-This method is also commonly recognized as discrete optimization.
+In the second-stage attack, we aim to recover the real input for the entire language models with an optimization-based method.
+Specifically, following \citet{balunovic2022lamp}, we divide our entire optimization process into three phases: Initialization, Training, and Token Swap.
+In the initialization and token swap stages, we aim to leverage certain metrics to identify optimal starting or intermediary points for the subsequent training phase.
+This stage is also commonly recognized as discrete optimization.
 In this setting, we've chosen a mix of metrics to guide the choice, including gradient match loss and perplexity obtained from pre-trained language models.
-More details can be found in~\citet{balunovic2022lamp}.
-In the optimization stage, we optimize the embeddings derived from input IDs with the objective of minimizing gradient matching loss and cosine distance between the input of the Pooler layer with the recovered intermediate features from Section~\ref{section:4-2}.
-Moreover, we oscillate between continuous and discrete optimization phases to bolster the final attack performance.
+In the optimization stage, we optimize the embeddings derived from input IDs to minimize gradient matching loss and cosine distance between the input of the Pooler layer with the recovered feature information from our first-stage attack.
+This phase falls under the category of continuous optimization.
+We oscillate between continuous and discrete optimization phases to bolster the final attack performance.
+More details can be found in Appendix~\ref{B-1}.